Pitmaster BBQ Catering in Simpsonville, South Carolina

 We look at where the truck or buffet lands, how guests move, and how long the food needs to hold.

-South Carolina honors statewide health reciprocity, but statewide fire reciprocity is not confirmed.
-Fire review, venue rules, propane or generator requirements, and site access may still need local or event-specific review.
-Reference: South Carolina Retail Food Establishment permit (S.C.
+South Carolina has statewide health reciprocity context in the page data for qualifying mobile food service planning.
+Fire review, venue rules, propane or generator requirements, parking, and site access may still depend on the event address and local review.
+Law note – South Carolina Retail Food Establishment permit (S.C.
 Reg.
-61-25; SCDA Retail Food Safety) / Passed: No.
+61-25; SCDA Retail Food Safety); date noted as No.

 Your Booking Contact